-Where did the South Russian Union of Workers originate?
-Significance of the South Russian Union of Workers in the Great Soviet Encyclopedia, BSE.
-See what the "South Russian Union of Workers" is in other dictionaries
+Where did the South Russian Workers' Union originate?
+The meaning of the South Russian Workers' Union in the Great Soviet Encyclopedia, BSE.
+See what the “South Russian Union of Workers” is in other dictionaries

-South Russian Union of Workers ("South Russian Union of Workers")
+South Russian Workers' Union (“South Russian Union of Workers”,)

 B. S. Itenberg.